A1 Steam Locomotive Trust: Future projects

 By 1998, with the state of the finances, it was speculated that if Tornado could be completed on time, all maintenance costs could be funded, and there could be a genuine possibility of a second locomotive being built.
 Subsequent delays and rising costs meant this became more unlikely.

 As of 2000 the trust's chairman had expected other new build projects to have sprung up along the lines of the A1 Trust, however, despite 23 ideas of one form or another, only retro rebuilds such as GWR Saint had occurred.
 Lack of financial and project control were believed to be the difference between the trust and these other projects.

 After construction of Tornado, £800,000 will still be required to service loans and bond issues.

-However, on BBC Radio 4's You and Yours, current chairman Mark Allatt suggested that a further locomotive could be possible, saying "We've got debts of £832,000, about half of which is a bond issue, and about half again of that is loans from individuals.
+However, on BBC Radio 4's You and Yours, current chairman Mark Allatt suggested that a further locomotive could be possible, saying "We've all got debts of £832,000, about half of which is a bond issue, and about half again of that is loans from individuals.
 Our business plan shows that if, as long as we continue with operating the tours we've planned to, and then our covenantors - who have been so generous over so long - stick with us, we can pay that back, and, the quicker we pay that back, the quicker we can start building a new engine".

 The A1 Trust is now producing a Gresley P2 numbered 2007 (the next in sequence) Prince of Wales.
 The P2s share around 70% of components used on Tornado.
 It will be made after the A1 Trust has enough money for Tornado future overhaul and debts repaid.
-Once work on the P2 is complete, the trust will start construction on a new V4 numbered 3403 (the next in sequence) Highlander, followed by a new V3 and then a K3.
+Once work on the P2 class locomotive is complete, the trust will start construction on a new V4 numbered 3403 (the next in sequence) Highlander, followed by a new V3 and then a K3.

 On Wednesday 13 August 2014, LNER Thompson B1 No. 61306 'Mayflower' was purchased by retired businessman David Buck from Neil Boden for an undisclosed sum.
-It was later announced that the locomotive will be managed on behalf by The A1 Steam Locomotive Trust.
+It was later announced that the locomotive would be managed on behalf by The A1 Steam Locomotive Trust.
 As of October 2014 however, the deal has fallen through, and 'Mayflower' will now be managed on behalf of West Coast Railway Company.